jasonacox/tuyapower/README.md

 ### Scan Tool
 The function `tuyapower.scan()` will listen to your local network and identify Tuya devices broadcasting their IP, Device ID, Key and Version and will print that and their stats to stdout.
 This can help you get a list of compatible devices on your network.
 The `tuyapower.deviceScan()` function returns all found devices and their stats (via dictionary result).

-You can also run the scanner from the command line using this:
+You can run the scanner from the command line using this:
 ```bash
 python -m tuyapower
 ```